For people looking into homeschooling, the requirement in Kansas to name your homeschool may sound ludicrous.

 Speaking of generic and innocuous, a color or two can also serve you well.
 Who wouldn’t want to attend “Green Valley Academy,” for example, or “Blue River North?”

 If you have little girls in your homeschool, however, proceed with caution.
-Somehow “Pink Mountain West” doesn’t have quite the same ring.
+Somehow “Pinky-Magenta Unicorn Academy” doesn’t have quite the same ring.

 This probably won’t work if your family dog is “Rover” or “Poodle-Noodle,” but if your family pet’s name is something more ambiguous like “Griffin” or “Ray,” maybe it’s just the thing to tie your impressive homeschool name together!